 - minimise inward and outward movement when moving rapidly between black and white keys (such as in polonaises with dotted rhythms).
 Power is also reduced when the hand needs to come forward and flatten out to play white key octaves rather than being able to arch comfortably over the black keys.

 - easily play ‘cross-over’ octaves – where the right hand crosses over into the bass or the left hand crosses over into the treble.
 An inadequate span means physical awkwardness and discomfort resulting in reduced tonal and rhythmic control as well as accuracy.

 - shape the melody line of phrases (e.g. Brahms Intermezzi, Chopin Prelude no. 17) where the thumb is holding down the lower note in octaves and ninths.

 The stretch between the other fingers is also very important.
 A span of 6.0 inches (16.2 cm) between the second and fifth fingers is a minimum requirement to play comfortable sixths.
-This span is probably conservative for what is needed to play double sixths with ease and sevenths of any type.
+This span is probably conservative for what is needed to play double sixths with ease.
+To play sevenths of any type with any degree of comfort, a 2-5 span of at least 6.5 inches is needed.
 Further research is needed on the second to fifth finger span, and between other fingers, in relation to piano repertoire.

 Evidence supporting this definition comes from studies of pain and injury, performance quality and biomechanics, plus the experiences of pianists trying keyboards of different sizes.
 (See Feedback from pianists and also trials by Steinbuhler on different keyboards – refer to the shaded keyboard ‘zones’ in his chart showing hand span data here: Earlier hand span studies.)